-We are a group of people who find our passion in working the land, sea and forest, learning about appropriate technology, eating well and treating other folks and creatures well too.
+We are a group of people who find our passion in working the land, sea and forest in a way that is kind and respectful, learning about appropriate technology, eating well and treating other folks and creatures well too.
 We see permaculture as a way forward.

 How PAN came to be:

 My name is Amy Floyd and I have been a permaculture practitioner and researcher since 2016.
 I have worked in Community Development since 2008 and love socal permaculture.
 I live in Southern New Brunswick and am trying to deepen my skills and meet more like-minded people to share my passion with.

 It was a challenge for me to take my first Permaculture Design Course as there are have not been regularly scheduled PDC's in my province.
 After two summers of waiting, I was able to study in Nova Scotia.
 It is difficult for myself (and many of us) to travel out of province for training; but, even more than that...I want to train in my home province with people who I can continue to share my passion with.
 Thus the idea for Permaculture Atlantic was born.

 Permaculture matters to me because in New Brunswick we have only 1-5% of our old growth Acadian Forest remaining, we only grow around 8% of our own produce and our production- driven forestry practices have put our forests in a state of environmental crisis.
 We have a small population that is still very rural and still very connected to the land, we have wonderful natural resources.
 We are already amazing and we have the potential to go so much further.
 I love living in Atlantic Canada and want us to prosper.

 At this time the network will not be charging membership fees.